MicrosoftDocs/architecture-center/docs/cloud-adoption/infrastructure/software-defined-networks/cloud-native.md

 ---
-title: "Enterprise Cloud Adoption: Software Defined Networks - Cloud Native"
+title: "Fusion: Software Defined Networks - Cloud Native"
 description: Discussion of cloud native virtual networking services.
 author: rotycenh
 ms.date: 11/07/2018
 ---

-# Enterprise Cloud Adoption: Software Defined Networks - Cloud native
+# Fusion: Software Defined Networks - Cloud native

 A cloud native virtual network has no dependencies on your organization's on-premises or other non-cloud resources to support the cloud-hosted workloads.